In addition to overseeing the university's visual identity program, PAGES offers planning

 PAGES will decline to reproduce unauthorized materials protected by copyright and individuals who make or request unauthorized copies are liable for their actions.

-Faculty members who order course packets should allow ample time for the Book Store to obtain necessary copyright permissions before sending the order forward for duplication.
+Faculty members who order course packets should allow ample time for the Book Store to obtain necessary copyright permissions and creating a purchase order before sending the order forward for duplication.

 Clarion University's policy on Copyrighted Material (Leaves of Gold: Clarion University Policies and Procedures Manual, Procedure 56.001).